neticdk/go-common/pkg/cli/TUTORIAL.md

 }
 ```

+It comes at the cost of loosing some flexibility.
+If you need that flexibility,
-You can always set `RunE` on `cobra.Cobra` to do your own thing.
+you can always set `RunE` on `cobra.Cobra` to do your own thing.

 When the sub-command runs, it runs these three functions in order:

-Use `Complete` to complete any settings/configuration/flags/etc. before
+`Complete` completes any settings/configuration/flags/etc. before validation.
-validation.
 It doesn't return anything.

 Given this struct: